yubrajbhoi/termux-python/Doc/reference/datamodel.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::
-   pair: object; floating point
+   pair: object; floating-point
-   pair: floating point; number
+   pair: floating-point; number
    pair: C; language
    pair: Java; language

-These represent machine-level double precision floating point numbers.
+These represent machine-level double precision floating-point numbers.
 You are at the mercy of the underlying machine architecture (and C or Java implementation) for the accepted range and handling of overflow.
-Python does not support single-precision floating point numbers; the savings in processor and memory usage that are usually the reason for using these are dwarfed by the overhead of using objects in Python, so there is no reason to complicate the language with two kinds of floating point numbers.
+Python does not support single-precision floating-point numbers; the savings in processor and memory usage that are usually the reason for using these are dwarfed by the overhead of using objects in Python, so there is no reason to complicate the language with two kinds of floating-point numbers.

 :class:`numbers.Complex` (:class:`complex`)